ndrewpj/FastFlowLM/README.md

 flm run llama3.2:1B
 ```
 > Requires internet access to HuggingFace to pull (download) the optimized model kernel if not already present.
+> ⚠️ The model will be downloaded to the folder: ``C:\Users\<USER>\Documents\flm\models\``.
+If HuggingFace is not directly accessible in your region, you can manually download the model and place it in this directory.

 To start the local REST API server:
 ```powershell